24 Oz

 Where 16 Comes From

 The avoirdupois system (that's the one we use for everyday weight) divides a pound into 16 ounces.
-Here's the thing — why 16?
-Plus, because it divides cleanly by 2, 4, and 8.
+Why 16?
+Because it divides cleanly by 2, 4, and 8.
 Halves, quarters, eighths — all whole numbers.

 A merchant in 1300s England could split a pound of wool into equal portions for four customers without cutting threads.
-In real terms, try that with 10.
-And or 12.
-And (Wait — 12 does* work.
-That's the troy system.
+Try that with 10.
+Still, or 12.
+(Wait — 12 does* work.
+Still, that's the troy system.
 Used for gold, silver, gemstones.
-Plus, different system.
+But different system.
 Still around.
 Don't mix them up.

 The Two Systems You'll Actually Meet